 Factors or Outside Influences Affecting Results - The County has not adopted an ordinance for mandatory recycling within the SWMA.
 Current economic patterns influence the degree consumers manage their waste.
 Individual materials continue to get lighter as packaging industry standards evolve, thus reducing recordable weights.
-SCORE recycling percentage is also dependent on the number of respondents to County's annual SCORE survey.
-Extraordinary factors due to Covid-19: shutdown of local economy; temporary suspension of curbside recycling collection by one of the SWMA's largest cities; citizens opting to dispose of recyclables as household garbage versus traveling to recycling drop-off locations; and fewer SCORE survey responses in 2020 than for 2019.
+Score recycling percentage also dependent on number of respondents to County's annual SCORE survey.

 Changes to Meet Target - The ESD will continue public education efforts to encourage residents and businesses to recycle and reuse.
-Technical assistance was being provided to area schools to increase institutional recycling rates.
+Technical assistance was being provided to area schools and businesses to increase recycling rates.